 I often find myself literally walking through landscape – inside a painting.

 In Crossover, West Gippsland, Warren enjoys the life of a creative recluse.
 She has nonetheless exhibited in Guangzhou and Jiujiang in China, in New York and Singapore, and along Australia’s Eastern Coast, while her works feature in public and private collections here and abroad.

-The Artist Kerrie Warren in her Studio, November 2021 – Image by Darryl Whitaker
+The Artist Kerrie Warren in her Studio, October 2022 – Image by Joe Patchett

 “I came to find Abstract Expressionism and Action Painting many years ago whilst completing a Diploma of Art in Ceramics.
 I enjoyed dripping and pouring glazes freely onto the dry surface for varying effects.

 I took this a step further during a Diploma of Transpersonal Art Therapy where I used similar techniques to express and impress myself upon the canvas.”